 \subsubsection{Settings}

-We consider neurons uniformly distributed on a circle, taking the limit $N \rightarrow \infty$.
-Each neuron is specified by its angular position $z$ on the circle, which physiologically corresponds to its preferred orientation.
-Neurons receive traveling wave input $h(z, t) = h(\omega t - z)$ with constant velocity and shape.
-We assume that the learned parameters possess rotational symmetry, such that $w_0(z, z') = w_0(\zeta)$ and $U(z, z') = U(\zeta)$, where $\zeta = z - z'$ represents the phase difference between presynaptic position $z'$ and postsynaptic position $z$.
+We consider neurons uniformly distributed on a ring, taking the limit $N \rightarrow \infty$.
+Each neuron is specified by its angular position $z$ on the ring, which physiologically corresponds to its preferred orientation.
+Neurons receive traveling-wave input $h(z, t) = h(\omega t - z)$ with constant velocity and shape.
+We assume that the learned parameters possess rotational symmetry, such that $w_0(z, z') = w_0(\Delta z)$ and $U(z, z') = U(\Delta z)$, where $\Delta z = z - z'$ represents the phase difference between presynaptic position $z'$ and postsynaptic position $z$.